 The Eagles offense had a productive day against the Titans, but they weren’t able to score touchdowns with the game on the line to secure the victory.
 The Birds had to settle for field goals and the offensive line and running backs did a horrible job protecting Carson Wentz.
-I don’t see how he can stay healthy if he continues to be pummeled like he was yesterday.
+I don’t see how he can stay healthy if he continues to be pummeled like he was yesterday, he might need the intoxicating cannabinoid to relax his muscles.
 During the game, Wentz was sacked four times and hit a total of fifteen times.
 Many of those hits were made with the blitzing attacking him at full speed.

 It seemed that the Tennessee defense played with more fire than the Eagles offensive line.
 They were firing off aggressively and putting big hits on Wentz.
 The Eagles offensive line was unable to prevent it for whatever reason.
 They need to do a much better job communicating because there were blitzers coming free on many plays and they were pummeling Wentz.